 Being mindful of our own and others mental well-being continues to be of paramount importance at home, work and play.

 Go hard – Go early

 An NZ perspective.
-Observing the global trends were led into the pandemic with – “We must go hard, and go early, and do everything we can to protect New Zealanders’ health” —Prime Minister Jacinda Ardern, March 14, 2020 – By the 21st Borders were closed & have remained so since.
+Observing the global trends that were led into the pandemic with – “We must go hard, and go early, and do everything we can to protect New Zealanders’ health” —Prime Minister Jacinda Ardern, March 14, 2020 – By the 21st Borders were closed & have remained so since.
 Strength in leadership & consistent messaging, followed by the June announcement of Zero community cases for 24 days catapulted the PM into the global limelight again.

 #truthbomb – At that time, one question that I found tough to navigate.

 How am I supposed to be feeling right now?

 In January 2020 with the first whisper of the virus, my initial thoughts & concerns went to the people of Wuhan.
 Anxiety levels skyrocketed around my loved ones & their families getting sick – and they did.
 Ageing relatives and those with underlying health conditions fueled my concerns.

 My nearest & dearest friend was at the forefront of providing ITU beds for London & was knocked down with Covid for 3 weeks – lost colleagues and peers – her words still ring through my head – “this is bad matie – tell those you love everything you need to”

 My siblings in the UK had Covid.
 One sister runs residential homes and was maxed out/burnt out facilitating new procedures to keep her residents protected, our family & friends who are health workers were buckling under the pressure of saving lives.
 Family, friends & clients based around the globe shareed their perspectives – UK, Japan, DOHA, Australia USA, Portugal, France, KL – all dealing with their unique circumstances and feeling fear and uncertainty.

 We became addicted to news feeds on the latest tragic realities.